People

 PhD Candidate

 Bryce Hina graduated with a BS in Electrical Engineering and a BS in Biomedical Engineering from Trine University and is currently pursuing his PhD in Biomedical Engineering.
 He gained industry experience at Zimmer Biomet as a Manufacturing Engineer, where he helped research and development teams in the design and manufacturing of new orthopedics.
 He now seeks to understand multimodal sensory integration by studying the model organism Drosophila melanogaster using current genetic tools and methods.
 In his free time, he enjoys flying RC airplanes, watching movies, and watching hockey games.
+Visit his Google Scholar page.

 Jana Smuts